 From 1984, I began to be interested in how you could use works as a lever to undermine the certainty of the spectator in his or her position in space.

-The first work is EDGE.
+The first SUSPENDED AND GRAVITY WORK is EDGE.
 Hung on the wall at bed height, it attempts to destabilise the normal projected subjective coordinates of front/ back, left/ right, up/ down.
 By being placed at the height of a normal sleeping person in a bed, it connects the reality of everyday with the state of the dream.
-EDGE was made in several versions in iron, to hover both from the floor and from the ceiling, having different effects on the viewer.
+EDGE was made in several versions, in iron, to hover both from the floor and from the ceiling, having different effects on the viewer.

-This concern with the somatic effects of the work on the viewer's perception continued with PORE and LEARNING TO THINK, both works that introduce the body in impossible ways into architecture: LEARNING TO THINK, treating the body of the room as if it were a filled swimming pool.
+This concern with the somatic effects of the work on the viewer's perception continued with PORE and LEARNING TO THINK, both are works that introduce the body in impossible ways into architecture: LEARNING TO THINK treats the body of the room as if it were a filled swimming pool.